koseiohara/Thoth/README.md

 1. Click `New Integration`
 1. Fill in the required fields and click `Save`.
 1. Copy the Internal Integration Secret and note it somewhere.
 You should enable `Read content`, `Update content`, `Insert content`, and `No user information` in the Content Capabilities
-Then, open the Notion and create a new private page.
+1. Open the Notion and create a new private page
 1. Click `...` at the top right
 1. Click `Connect to`, then choose the connection you generated before
 1. Click `Copy link` button in the same `...` and note it somewhere